-Disease pressure in 2016 was high across Europe.
+Disease pressure in 2017 was moderate across Europe.

-Through intensive monitoring carried out in Europe it is known that in regions where resistance is present, the levels of resistance found are very heterogeneous, with values ranging from zero to high even between neighbouring orchards.
+Through intensive monitoring carried out in Europe in the past it is known that in regions where resistance is present, the levels of resistance found were often very heterogeneous, with values ranging from zero to high even between neighbouring orchards.

-Monitoring was carried out in 2016 - frequencies of resistance are reported below:
+Monitoring was carried out in 2017 indicating generally higher frequency of resistance as reported below: